What are the uses of Index Numbers?

 - Paasche’s Price and Quantity Index Numbers

-Paasche’s index is also known as given year method index.
-Paasche’s have a downward bias.
+Paasche’s index is also known as the given year method index.
+Paasche’s has a downward bias.

 - Drobish-Bowley Price Index